 Commercial real estate marketing shares many of the same principles, strategies, and objectives as any other form of marketing.

-What changes from industry to industry is the tools available to leverage each channel and the best practices within each channel.
+What changes from industry to industry are the tools available to leverage each channel and the best practices within.

 We pierce the LLC or owning entity of a commercial property to provide property ownership details, such as phone numbers, emails and mailing addresses.